Spencerp34/web-44-web-sprint-challenge-authentication-and-testing-Spencerp34/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are only relavent for sending cookies and on a desktop browser that operates with an DB on the same server as the App.
+Tokens are good for everything else.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It hashes passwords so good, that even the same password won't look the same.
+Then it stores them in hashes and can read the two instances as the same.

 3. How are unit tests different from integration and end-to-end testing?

+unit tests are testing functions and variables and are super small.
+Integration testing is more components working together.
+E2E is all things tested and takes a long time.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It makes us more conscious of the way we code knowing it must pass tests forever.
+And it helps streamline the process.